blueteamvillage/ctf-infra/README.md

-# cilium-stack
+# CTF-Infra

-A walkthrough of the Cilium/Tetragon stack with Observability implemented.
+A walkthrough of the Blue Team Village's CTF contest infrastructure. _If you came here looking for the answers sorry._

 ## Purpose